Two men demonstrating safe fall protection practices using Pro-Bel's permanent roof anchors

 Regulatory Requirements:

-Regulations for fall protection requirements vary by region, but in most states, any parapet less than 42 inches requires a system.
+Regulations for fall protection requirements vary by region; however, in most states, any parapet less than 42 inches high requires a fall protection system.
 In Canada, if the parapet is less than 36 inches in most regions, a fall protection system is required.
 Canada additionally requires systems based on the height of the building.
 For more detailed information, please refer to Canadian Building Codes and Regulations on our Canadian website.

 Get in touch for a free design